TREASURIES-Yields hit 16-year highs; technical factors add to pressure

 By Karen Brettell

-Analysts see bonds sustaining further weakness until there are clear signs that higher borrowing costs are hurting the economy.
+Analysts see further bond weakness until there are clear signs that higher borrowing costs are hurting the economy.
 Concerns about growing Treasury supply and high oil prices are also reducing demand for U.S. debt.

-"The higher-for-longer repricing continues to be the bulk of the move," said Gennadiy Goldberg, head of U.S. rates strategy at TD Securities in New York, adding that "there's certainly worries about supply (and) there's longer-term worries about oil prices."
+"The higher-for-longer repricing continues to be the bulk of the move," said Gennadiy Goldberg, head of U.S. rates strategy at TD Securities in New York.
+"There's certainly worries about supply (and) there's longer-term worries about oil prices."

-Yields extended their gains after data on Tuesday showed that U.S. job openings rose 690,000 to 9.610 million on the last day of August, pointing to tight labor market conditions that could compel the Federal Reserve to raise interest rates next month.
+Yields extended their gains after data on Tuesday showed U.S. job openings rose 690,000 to 9.610 million on the last day of August.

+The data can be volatile and in August the increase was concentrated in one category, professional and business services, which "calls into question whether or not there's something strange going on that's produced the big number," said Thomas Simons, a money market economist at Jefferies in New York.

+That said, "if you're not going to be so critical and look at it just with an open lens you would see a number that's really quite strong and a revival in small and medium businesses about how many more people they want to hire," he added.

 Technical factors, including a lack of clear support between the 4.5% and 5.0% levels on 10-year Treasury yields have also made investors more cautious about entering the market.